legacybass/Jeopardy/README.md

 such that it can be used in a classroom, but any large setting where there is one presenter and a group of players would work.

+## Versions ##
+1.5 - Update the game to work on the server side, instead of the client side.
+I cound that server side was a more common need and therefore put the emphasis on this.
+This means the game no longer uses the client side database for data storage, but now users can connect from other computers and "buzz-in" with the game using websockets.

+1.0 - Initial release.
+Game play consists of having the host determine who has answered first (by raising hands, physical buzzers, etc.).

 ## Navigation ##